Can Eczema Be Cured? What Science Says About Long-Term Management

 Gene Therapy and Correcting the Skin Barrier at a DNA Level

 Gene therapy research aims to fix the underlying genetic defects that cause eczema rather than just managing symptoms.
 Scientists are investigating ways to deliver functional filaggrin genes directly to skin cells.
 This approach could theoretically restore normal barrier function permanently.
-Current research remains in early stages, but successful gene therapies for other conditions demonstrate the concept works.
+Current research remains in early stages, but successful gene therapies for other conditions demonstrate that the concept works.

 Microbiome Restoration and Probiotic Treatments